Beginners Ski Holidays

 Black: Difficult (Advanced/Expert) - Able to link together consistent short radius turns and vary speed and direction with ease.
 These slopes will be consistently steep and often have moguls on them.

-Each ski resort has various mountain restaurants on the slopes where you can kick back on the terrace (if its not snowing!), have a drink and some lunch and admire the stunning views across the mountains.
+Each ski resort has various mountain restaurants on the slopes where you can relax on the terrace (if its not snowing!), have a drink and some lunch and admire the stunning views across the mountains.
+Some resorts have picnic areas up the mountain too!
+All these will be marked on the piste map for your resort.

-Some mountain restaurants are accessible via gondola/cable car which are accessible by pedestrians.
+Some mountain restaurants are accessible via gondola/cable car and can be accessed by pedestrians.
 No ski boots/skis needed.
 What you do need however is a lift pass.
 Whether you pay just for the return trip or you get a day pass, the choice is yours.
 Wear suitable shoes (and ski jacket) however as you will likely have to walk on the snow to get to the restaurant.

 Each resort has creche facilities for babies/young children and babysitters available.
-Normally your child can start skiing from 3yrs (resort dependant).
+Normally your child can start skiing from the age of 3 (resort dependant).
+You can book ski lessons for little ones with us.
+See our Ski school page for details and get more information on skiing with children on our family ski page.

 Doing some sort of exercise won't hurt.
 It'll only enhance your experience on the slopes.
 You'll be using your legs a lot and burning lots of calories!
 See our ski safety page for more details.